-Each of the three employment agreements provides that, on the last business day prior to the commencement of the Company's first firmcommitment underwritten initial public offering of common stock pursuant to a registration statement filed under the Securities Act (the "IPO"), which condition will be satisfied by this offering, and subject to the applicable agreement not having expired or having been terminated as of such time, the Company will issue to the applicable executive an option to acquire shares of common stock.
-For Mr. Lai and Ms. Yu, this will be an option to acquire 25,000 shares of common stock, and for Mr. Ratan it will be an option to acquire 15,000 shares of common stock.
+Each of the employment agreements provides that, on the last business day prior to the commencement of the Company's first firm-commitment underwritten initial public offering of common stock pursuant to a registration statement filed under the Securities Act (the "IPO"), which condition will be satisfied by this offering, and subject to the applicable agreement not having expired or having been terminated as of such time, the Company will issue to the applicable executive an option to acquire shares of common stock.
+This will be an option to acquire 25,000 shares of common stock.
 These options will vest in four equal annual installments, subject to earlier acceleration and forfeiture as set forth below and in the applicable employment agreement and in the option agreement, if and when signed.
 The exercise price per share will be equal to the offering price per share of common stock in the IPO.
+On January 6, 2022, the Board granted Mr. Lai and Ms. Yu an option to purchase 25,000 shares of the Company's common stock, respectively.
+The option vests in four equal annual installments, with the first installment vesting on the first anniversary of the grant.

-Mr. Lai's and Ms. Yu's agreements each provide that they will be entitled to fringe benefits consistent with the practices of the Company, and to the extent the Company provides similar benefits to the Company's executive officers; that the Company will reimburse each of them for all reasonable and necessary out-of-pocket business, entertainment and travel expenses incurred in connection with the performance of their duties; that they are entitled to a number of vacation days as generally provided to other executive officers of the Company from time to time; and that they are each, together with their spouses and legal dependents, entitled to participate equally in the health, dental and other benefit plans, which are available to senior managers of the Company.
+Mr. Lai's and Ms. Yu's agreements each provides that they will be entitled to fringe benefits consistent with the practices of the Company, and to the extent the Company provides similar benefits to the Company's executive officers; that the Company will reimburse each of them for all reasonable and necessary out-of-pocket business, entertainment and travel expenses incurred in connection with the performance of their duties; that they are entitled to a number of vacation days as generally provided to other executive officers of the Company from time to time; and that they are each, together with their spouses and legal dependents, entitled to participate equally in the health, dental and other benefit plans, which are available to senior managers of the Company.